simpdigit/klend-sdk/README.md

 This repository contains the Rust client SDK generated from the klend IDL.

-This is a local git repo initialized inside `clients/generated/rust` and intended to be pushed to a remote named `klend-sdk` when ready.
+This is generated using CODAMA with a few changes for compatibility.